Pololu High-Power Motor Driver 24v12

 High-Power Motor Driver Versions

 There are four versions of the single-channel G2 high-power motor drivers that share compatible pinouts, and eight versions of the dual-channel G2 high-power motor drivers.
 Four of the dual-channel drivers have the form factor of an Arduino shield, but they can also be used with other controllers as general-purpose motor drivers.
 The other four dual-channel drivers are in the form factor of a Raspberry Pi HAT and compatible Raspberry Pi boards (Model B+ or newer).
-The following table provides a comparison of the G2 drivers:
+We also have a higher-voltage, single-channel H2 high-power motor driver with the same form factor as the single-channel G2 drivers, but the control interface and some aspects of the operation are different.
+The following table provides a general comparison of the G2 and H2 drivers:

 Pololu G2 High-Power Motor Drivers